dimplechandani160707/User-Registration-and-Payment-Form/README.md

 # User-Registration-and-Payment-Form
-User Registration and Payment Form- A basic user registration form built using pure HTML.
-Created as part of my web development learning.
-Covers form structure, input types, field grouping, labels, placeholders, and required fields.
+This project is a simple web form created as part of my web development learning.
+Initially, it was built using pure HTML to practice form structure, input types, labels, and required fields.
+Recently, I enhanced it by adding CSS styling to improve the layout and user experience.
+The updated version now includes better spacing, smoother borders, styled buttons, and hover effects, making the form more interactive and visually appealing.